Valerie Madison Fine Jewelry

 We recycle our scrap metals, continuing the cycle of recycling gold to reduce future need for mining.
 Also important, my work is created here in Seattle from start to finish.
 I don’t outsource any work outside of our city.
 To contribute to the small industry here in Seattle, it’s important to fuel our own local economy by supporting others here in the city.
 My pieces are designed, casted, and created right here which means more of our dollars staying local and helping our local economy.

-What have been some of the biggest influences on your jewelry designs?
+where can i buy furosemide online What have been some of the biggest influences on your jewelry designs?

 I’m very inspired by clean, minimalist lines and design that has structure, balance, and elegance.
 My designs are also very gem-centric; when I see a diamond sometimes I just fall in love at first sight and the ideas start flowing.
 I have not yet been able to pinpoint a single source that I draw inspiration from specifically because so far, it has all come from within.

-What is/has been your favorite design?
+browse this site What is/has been your favorite design?
 Why?

 My favorite pieces to make are my rose cut diamond engagement rings, especially the rings I create for custom orders when I get to work with customers to help bring their ideas to life.
 I really love making these rings because each of these rustic diamonds have a unique shape and their own unique design challenges.
 I have different ring styles based on what characters each diamond possesses.